KFBG (FM): "Big FM" adult hits format (2020–2025)

-Sale to Lotus Communications, flip to Regional Mexican (2025)
+Regional Mexican (2025)

 In December 2024, the station was sold by Local Media San Diego to Lotus Communications.
 The "Big FM" adult hits format ended at 7 p.m. on January 31, 2025, following a half-hour block of departure-themed songs (ending with "Mexican Radio" by Wall of Voodoo - a subtle nod to both its soon-to-be former sister stations that are licensed to Mexico, and to the fact Lotus operates primarily regional Mexican, or otherwise Spanish-language, formatted stations).
 KFBG then switched to a temporary simulcast of XETRA-FM while awaiting Federal Communications Commission approval for the sale.
-Its airstaff remained with LMSD (as would the KFBG callsign, which LMSD specifically mandated to keep with the sale); afternoon host Garett Michaels was transferred to XETRA-FM as its new morning host, while morning host Corey Dylan moved to XHITZ-FM as its midday host.
+Its airstaff remained with LMSD.
+(LMSD also intended to keep the KFBG callsign, specifically mandating in the announcement of the move they wanted to keep it with the sale, which would've forced 100.7 to change callsigns with the move, and would've seemingly hinted at an eventual revival of the "Big" brand on another local frequency.
+This did not come to pass, and the station still retains the callsign as of 2026 as a result.)
+Afternoon host Garett Michaels was transferred to XETRA-FM as its new morning host, while morning host Corey Dylan moved to XHITZ-FM as its midday host.

 The sale to Lotus closed in late April.
 On May 1, KFBG flipped to Regional Mexican, branded as "Frontera 100.7."
 The station will feature the syndicated "Don Cheto Al Aire" in mornings.

+Technical information

+KFBG broadcasts with 26 kW of effective radiated power.
+Its transmitter is atop Mount Soledad in La Jolla.
+KFBG's studios are currently located at Cornerstone Court in Sorrento Valley.